45+ EPIC Free Things to Do in NYC From a Local New Yorker (Plus Travel Tips)

 Best Places to Stay in NYC Empire State Building Skyline

-If this list of free things to do in New York City can’t get any longer, here is another bonus!
-The reason I am adding free walking tours at the end is because they are really “pay as you wish,” which includes giving your guide a tip based on your experience.
+If this list of free things NYC offers can’t get any longer, here is another bonus!
+I am adding free walking tours at the end because they are really “pay as you wish,” which includes giving your guide a tip based on your experience.

 Views of New York City with Empire State Building free walking tours